netboxlabs/netbox-proxmox-automation/README.md

   api_token: some-api-token-secret-here
 ```

+1. Copy `secrets.yml-sample` to `secrets.yml`: `cp -pi secrets.yml-sample secrets.yml`.
-1. Generate a clear text `secrets.yml` with the format noted above.
+2. Generate a clear text `secrets.yml` with the format noted above.
-2. Encrypt `secrets.yml` with the `ansible-vault` command: `ansible-vault encrypt secrets.yml`.
+3. Encrypt `secrets.yml` with the `ansible-vault` command: `ansible-vault encrypt secrets.yml`.
 This will prompt you for a (new) passphrase and a passphrase confirmation.
-3. Verify that `secrets.yml` has been encrypted: `head -1 secrets.yml`.
+4. Verify that `secrets.yml` has been encrypted: `head -1 secrets.yml`.
 This should provide output like: `$ANSIBLE_VAULT;1.1;AES256`.
-4. To view (a decrypted) `secrets.yml`, run this command: `ansible-vault view secrets.yml`.
+5. To view (a decrypted) `secrets.yml`, run this command: `ansible-vault view secrets.yml`.
 This will prompt you for your passphrase.

 ## Initial Setup (Proxmox API user + key)